Staypowered-AI/staypowered-api/README.md

 This event is received as a response to calling ```/api/message``` and the ```reply_to_message_id``` will correspond to the returned value when sending the message

 ### conversation_summary
 This event is received when the conversation is summarized (typically, when the conversation expires - configurable form the project settings).
 The message format will alway be json and the enclosed payload will contain a stringified summary JSON object.
-The object structire will depend on teh prompt being used.
+The object structire will depend on the prompt being used.
+use the ```conversation_id``` property to associate the conversation summary with the matching conversation messages on your end.

 -
 ## Setting up a Webhook